-Timeline: 2019, and ongoing improvement after that.
+Timeline: 2019 and 2020, with ongoing maintenance and improvement after that.

 Deliverables: A design for a computer program that can perform closed-loop simulations for various operating models and management procedures.
-Once the design and framework are determined, the computer program will be written and tested.
+Once the design and framework are determined, the computer program will be written and tested and its features and design will be documented.
 Updates will then occur as needed.